GAME RULES AND REGULATIONS

 B. No metal cleats are allowed.

-C. Balls are ASA certified 12-inch 0.44/375 balls for men and 11-inch balls for women.
+C. Balls are WSL certified 12-inch 0.44/375 balls for men; and 11-inch balls for women.
 Use of the smaller ball by women is optional.

 D. Jewelry that can cause injury to the wearer or other players is not to be worn during game play.

-E. Each player is issued a shirt and cap and is expected to wear them during play.
+E. The league will issue each player a shirt which they are expected to be wear during play.

 III.
 Field Layout